Geometric Tracking Control of Omnidirectional Multirotors for Aggressive Maneuvers: Modeling

 \section{Modeling}

 In this section, we provide the vehicle's dynamical model, including the rigid-body dynamics, the rotor dynamics, and the propeller's aerodynamics.
-To simplify the modeling, the following assumptions have been made which are commonly used in the fully-actuated or omnidirectional multirotor studies \cite{othex2,vol,vol2}:
+To simplify the modeling, we assume the platform is rigid; The desired trajectory is smooth and differentiable; The rotors do not affect other rotors and do not saturate.
+These assumptions are widely used in the fully-actuated multirotor studies \cite{othex2,vol,vol2}.
+We also assume that reversing delay is negligible during aggressive flights, as we conclude from our preliminary experiments that rotor settling time is a major factor rather than the reversing delay.